Framework Paralysis to NuxtJS

 NuxtJS homepage: https://nuxtjs.org/

 Nuxt is a meta-framework built on top of VueJS.
-Indeed if unfamiliar with the frontend landscape at present you may be gasping at just how many levels of abstraction there is to things these days but the intentions are pure.
+Indeed, if you are unfamiliar with the frontend landscape at present, you may be gasping at just how many levels of abstraction there are to things these days, but the intentions are pure.

-Nuxt offers a further level of simplicity on top of VueJS and after existing in the ecosystem for some time, none of the coveted features really feel like unnecessary "bells and whistles".
-In fact, they shine forward as well thought out solutions to common problems built by developers, for developers.
-The most brilliant of these is the file-based routing system which feels incredibly natural to use, compared to code based routing configurations.
+Nuxt offers a further level of simplicity on top of VueJS.
+After existing in the ecosystem for some time, none of the coveted features really feel like unnecessary bells and whistles.
+In fact, they shine as well-thought-out solutions to common problems built by developers, for developers.
+The most brilliant of these is the file-based routing system which feels incredibly natural to use compared to code-based routing configurations.

 That is only the tip of the iceberg.
 Features like the SSR capabilities really take the sting out of many deployment configuration battles that I have experienced trying to achieve the same within an Angular context.